Paxful Review – Is It Legit or a Scam Platform?

-Technically, you can purchase with any currency and pay with a wide variety of methods ranging from credit / debit cards and bank transfers to a broad number of cash deposits and gift cards.
-Perhaps, in practice, there are not offers for all the possible combinations because the site works in a P2P fashion.
+Technically, you can purchase with any currency and pay with a wide variety of methods ranging from credit cards/debit cards and bank transfers to a broad number of cash deposits and gift cards.
+Perhaps, in practice, there are no offers for all the possible combinations because the site works in a P2P fashion.
 As an example, a quick search for offers in Korean Won or Fijian Dollar yielded no results.

-The site is open to buy with any currency.
+The site is open to buying with any digital currencies.
 However, only Bitcoin may be sold.
 The supposedly cool thing about Paxful is that there are no fees for the buyer.
 However, it’s a bit naive to say that there are no transaction fees because most sellers just portray these fees inside their exchange rate.
 It should be taken into account that for uncommon payment methods the conversion rate is usually far lower than the market price.
-In other words this means that the buyer pays a commission to the seller.
+In other words, this means that the buyer pays a commission to the seller.

 We received this generous offer because we were not able to buy with FJD: receiving barely 61% of what we would pay in USD.

 0.001 BTC is the minimum amount that Paxful allows any vendor to offer, no matter their verification level.
-The site takes 1% from the total sale amount from the seller, taken automatically from the user wallet and sent into escrow along with the amount to be purchased by a client during a trade.
+The site takes 1% of the total sale amount from the seller, taken automatically from the user wallet, and sent into escrow along with the amount to be purchased by a client during a trade.

 Paxful has solid security measures in place to safeguard the Bitcoins in your wallet and they also partnered with BitGo in order to secure its hot wallet by using multi-sig.

-These measures, which are standard at the most reputable Bitcoin exchanges, include security questions, 2-factor authentication, SMS verification, and heavily-encrypted servers.
+These measures, which are standard at the most reputable Bitcoinexchanges, include security questions, two-factor authentication, SMS verification, and heavily-encrypted servers.

 There are also some accusations on Bitcointalk against the site itself that claim funds to have disappeared from wallets with no reason given by customer support.
 Here is one started by the legendary users irfan_pak10, and a second one started by also legendary user kashish948, both active members of the forum.
 Someone suggested on one of those threads it was BitGo’s fault, yet the reputation of Paxful seems to be mixed.

-Paxful became known thanks to a particular niche and have been loyal to their vision.
+Paxful became known thanks to a particular niche and has been loyal to its vision.
 All things considered, Paxful is quite a powerful platform and is considered to be a fair alternative for “normal people” to buy and sell Bitcoin.